bencompton/ios11-cookie-set-expire-issue/README.md

 #### Steps to reproduce:

-1. Clone this repo and point an ASP.NET 4.5 application directory in IIS to the `LoginTest` directory

-2. Launch the site in Mobile Safari in iOS 11 and click the "Login" button (so you can get to the root URL instead of the login page)
+1. Launch https://github.com/bencompton/ios11-webclip-auth-cookie-issue/blob/master/index.html in Mobile Safari and add to home screen

-3. Add the app to home screen

-4. Launch the app and try logging in
+2. Click the "log in" button

-5. Close the app and re-open it.
+3. Close the app and re-open it.
 At this point you may find that you are no longer logged in, or you may find that you are still logged in.
 The issue is intermittent.

-6. If you are still logged in, try logging out.
+4. If you are still logged in, try clicking the "log out" button.

 7. Close the app and re-open it.
 You may find that you have been logged out, or you may still be logged in.